 11.10 am – Keynote by Stuart Armstrong: “How can a coalition of actors promote the establishment of adequate global AI governance by exiting the current semi-anarchic default condition.”

-- Moderator: Troy Davis — Speakers: Troy Davis, Stuart Armstrong, Leila Delarive, Lennig Pedron, Rufo Guerreschi, Reinhard Posch.
+- Moderator: Troy Davis — Speakers: Stuart Armstrong, Leila Delarive, Lennig Pedron, Rufo Guerreschi.

 - Recent calls for international treaties or new ethics for the trustworthiness of IT or AI systems – such as Tech Accord, Charter of Trust, Call of Paris or a Digital Geneva Convention – are crucial to raise awareness.
 Yet, none of them tackles head on the need for trustworthy cybersecurity certifications to enforce the oversight of treaties or enact the principles of such declarations.